nhoss003/Machine-Learning/Handwritting recognition/README.md

 project.m : When you run project.m it asks you for test filename.
             You have to enter test filename and it displays the classified label by using nearest neighbor classification method.
             So you can compare these labels with your true labels.
-			Since in nearest neighbor method we don't have a training phase and test phase I couldn't save the trained model.

 Example for project.m: